 ABC's operations are funded by a mixture of grants from partner donor agencies and the proceeds from the commercial activities.
 The bulk of its administrative costs and cultural activities are currently covered by the grant funding.
 Marketing and distribution costs are covered from the sales turnover, as are the remittances to participating publishers.
-Any commercial surplus from the sales is used to defray extra operational and cultural costs.13
+Any commercial surplus from the sales is used to defray extra operational and cultural costs.

-ABC employs one accountant/bookkeeper .
+ABC employs one accountant/bookkeeper.
 Accounting is on a monthly basis.
 There is one US dollar account and nine sterling accounts.
-The reason for the high number of sterling accounts was to allow physical control of cash under the old system of multi-donor funding.
+The reason for the high number of sterling accounts was to allow physical control of cash under the old system of multi-donor funding; and currently for receipt of donor funds, ring-fenced publisher remittances due, revolving fund for POD, Girobank (for European payments), etc.